OPEN QUESTION No. 1: How and When Did Joshua Norton Get to San Francisco?

 Let's take a little trip down "history" lane, shall we?

-In 1869 — the tenth year of the Emperor's reign — a German-American writer named Theodor Kirchhoff (1828-1899) arrived in San Francisco and wrote a short German-language item on Emperor Norton that appeared in the German magazine Die Gartenlaube.
+In 1869 — the tenth year of the Emperor's reign — a German-American writer and poet named Theodor Kirchhoff (1828-1899) arrived in San Francisco and wrote a short German-language item on Emperor Norton that appeared in the German magazine Die Gartenlaube.

 Seventeen years later, in 1886, Kirchhoff published his Californische Kulturbilder, an anthology of German-language sketches of California life.
 This collection included, under the title "Norton the First," an expanded version of his original piece on the Emperor.
 This longer piece finally was translated into English in 1928 and appeared in that year's December number (volume 5, number 4) of the Quarterly of the Society of California Pioneers.